Assessing causal effects in the presence of treatment switching through principal stratification

-As a motivating example, we consider a randomized clinical trial aimed to assess causal effects of immediate versus deferred treatment with an antiretroviral medication (zidovudine) on time-to-disease progression or death among symptom-free individuals infected with HIV.
-According to the trial protocol, patients assigned to the control group should not receive the active treatment until they progressed to AIDS-related complex (ARC) or AIDS.
-However, physicians may judge unethical to keep patients in the control arm if their physical conditions worsen considerably, such as, e.g., if they experience persistently low CD4 cell counts even before the onset of ARC or AIDS.
+The Concorde Study is a randomized clinical trial that aims to assess the causal effects of immediate versus deferred treatment with an antiretroviral medication (zidovudine) on time-to-disease progression or death among symptom-free individuals infected with HIV.
+According to the trial protocol, patients assigned to the control group should not receive the active treatment until they progress to AIDS-related complex (ARC) or AIDS.
+However, physicians may judge it unethical to keep patients in the control arm if their physical conditions worsen considerably, e.g., if they experience persistently low CD4 cell counts even before the onset of ARC or symptoms of HIV.

-Intention-To-Treat (ITT) analysis is often used in studies with such complications.
-It compares groups formed by randomization regardless of the treatment actually received, entirely ignoring the information of treatment switching in the control group.
-This approach is valid for measuring the effect of assignment, but it does not estimate the effect of the actual receipt of the treatment.
-The latter is called the ``biological effect'', which is usually the causal estimand of interest.
-See \citet{greenland2008estimating} for a review.
-In the motivating study, an ITT analysis compares outcomes by the assignment to immediate versus deferred treatment with zidovudine, ignoring whether control patients actually receive the control treatment for the entire follow-up period (or, according to the protocol, up to the onset of ARC or AIDS).
-If focus is on assessing the effects of the treatment itself, that is, of receiving zidovudine immediately versus subsequently, after the onset of ARC or AIDS, we cannot ignore treatment switching.
+Intention-to-treat (ITT) analysis compares groups formed by randomization regardless of the treatment actually received, ignoring the information on treatment switching in the control group.
+It is valid for measuring the effect of assignment but does not estimate the effect of the actual receipt of the treatment.
+In the Concorde study, an ITT analysis compares outcomes by the assignment to immediate versus deferred treatment with zidovudine, ignoring whether control patients stay on the control arm for the entire follow-up period (or, according to the protocol, up to the onset of ARC or AIDS).
+However, we cannot ignore treatment switching if the focus is on assessing the effects of the treatment itself, that is, of receiving zidovudine immediately versus subsequently after the onset of ARC or AIDS.

-Unfortunately we cannot adjust treatment comparisons for treatment switching by simply conditioning on its observed value, because treatment switching is a post-assignment intermediate confounded variable, and thus it is endogenous (non-ignorable).
-Imagine that immediate treatment with zidovudine increases every individual's survival but weaker patients who are most at risk of death would switch very early if assigned to control.
-A naive analysis that compares observed immediate versus observed deferred treatment with zidovudine may - unfairly - conclude that the first has no or little effect on survival.